openware/kaigara/README.md

 ## Configuration

-Kaigara supports two types of storage - Vault or SQL database, that can be used with `vault` and `sql` values respectively with env var below:
+Kaigara supports three types of storage - Vault, SQL database and K8s secrets, that can be used with `vault`, `sql` and `k8s` values respectively with env var below:

 ```sh
 export KAIGARA_STORAGE_DRIVER=sql